Gorgeous hair on a Paleo diet

 Basics of a Paleo Diet

 A Paleo diet is considered to be far more of a lifestyle to many, rather than just a diet.
 Many people are switching to a Paleo diet for far more than weight loss.
-The Paleo diet is based around very health conscious food choices that have the ability to affect every aspect of one’s self.
+The Paleo diet is based on very health conscious food choices that have the ability to affect every aspect of one’s self.
 Many of the benefits of the Paleo diet include weight loss, overall physical and mental health, feeling more energized, and even greater effects on one’s outer beauty as well.

 The Benefits of a Paleo Diet for gorgeous hair